abaretta/nu.baretta.tplink/README.md

 # Changelog

+**Version 0.0.6:**
+- Changed name of the app to reflect the wider support for TP-Link devices.

 **Version 0.0.5:**
 - Added support for TP-Link light bulbs LB100, LB110, LB120 and LB130, including 'wake-up light' feature.